 – Extracts: Add up to 2 tablespoons vanilla, lemon, orange, cherry, or other extract.
 (If using peppermint, coffee, or coconut, I’d recommend starting with only 1 Tbsp, as more than that can be too strong.)
 Add the extract to the double cream as you’re whipping it.

 – Chocolate: Mix in as many white, milk, or dark chocolate chips as you like.
-I’d suggest 200g as the starting point, and increase from there to your taste.
+I’d suggest 150g as the starting point, and increase from there to your taste.

-Alternatively, you could melt 150g baking chocolate in a bowl over simmering water in a pan (don’t let the bottom of the bowl touch the water), and mix into the ice cream mixture prior to freezing.
+Alternatively, you could melt 150g baking chocolate in a bowl over a pot of simmering water on the hob (don’t let the bottom of the bowl touch the water), and mix into the ice cream mixture prior to freezing.
 Or, marble it in after 2 hours’ freezing.

 – Fruit: Frozen fruit is cheap, available year-round, and works a treat here.
 (Chop into bite-sized pieces as necessary, then defrost overnight in a sieve over a bowl.)
 Start with 200g fruit and add more if you prefer.